s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ### **View-Generator:**

-The ViewListener is designed to respond to signals from command handlers, in our case receiving a string from the Handler.
+The ViewListener is designed to respond to signals from command handlers, in our case receiving a string from the handler.
 Upon receiving the signal, it instantiates and renders the appropriate view.

 This design cleanly decouples execution logic from view generation, improving modularity and maintainability.
 It also reduces code duplication by leveraging a shared interface: View serves as the base class for specific views like TableView and FolderView.
 It is up to the handler to choose the correct view.